saylordotorg/course_rwm103/Unit03.md

+---
+layout: default
+title: "RWM103: Geometry"
+course_description: "In this course, you will study the relationships between lines and angles.
+You will learn to calculate how much space an object covers, determine how much space is inside of a three-dimensional object, and other relationships between shapes, objects, and the mathematics that govern them."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Triangles, Congruence, and Other Relationships** <span id="3"></span>
 *Making sure that objects are of equal size is important in life.